Gallery of Winners

 The field of online learning is growing rapidly, and Erin Hagar, MA, MFA, is working diligently to guide the University of Maryland, Baltimore (UMB) through the boom.

-As senior instructional designer for the Graduate School, she has made her mark by helping faculty members create online courses and sharing her expertise on design and implementation with the University’s other schools.
+As senior instructional designer for the School of Graduate Studies, she has made her mark by helping faculty members create online courses and sharing her expertise on design and implementation with the University’s other schools.

 “Erin has been at UMB for a little over three years, consistently receiving exceptional performance accolades and reviews,” says Mary Jo Bondy, DHEd, MHS, PA-C, director of graduate studies and Hagar’s supervisor.
 “She has gained the reputation across campus as the go-to person for colleagues and faculty to learn about online learning pedagogy and design.”